-Figure 15 shows the error of the calculated weight for the sum of all parametric weight, accounting on average for 42% of the empty weight.
+Figure 13 shows the error of the calculated weight for the sum of all parametric weight, accounting on average for 42% of the empty weight.
 This sum is composed of the structural group (based on the AFDD00 equation for rotor blade and hub weights, and the AFDD84 equation for body weight), the propulsion group (based on the AFDD00 equation for drive system weight), and the flight controls group.
 Based on 42 aircraft, the average error of the sum of all parametric weight is 5.3%.
-The corresponding average error is 6.1% for the structural group (8.6% for the rotor group alone), 10.9% for the propulsion group, and 8.7% for the flight controls group.
+The corresponding average error is 6.1% for the structural group (8.6% for the rotor group alone), 10.9% for the propulsion group.

-Figure 15.
+Figure 13.
 Accuracy of sum of all parametric weight.